beastsaber/bsaber/src/collections/posts/custom-songs.md

 title: Getting Started with Custom Songs
 section: speciality
 category: guide
-publish: 2024-03-22T00:00:00.000Z
+publish: 2024-06-15T00:00:00.000Z
 homepageText: Learn how to find and install high quality custom songs for Beat Saber!
 image: /static/uploads/posts/beat-saber-square.jpg
 authors:
-  - "4285984"
+  - '4285984'
 showInPostListing: true
 linkToSpecialtyPage: /getting-started/custom-songs
 ---

-# Welcome to BEASTSABER! ❤️
+<h1 style="text-align: center">Welcome to BEASTSABER! ❤️</h1>

-## How to find Custom Songs
+## Where to find Custom Songs

-You'll find every single published map at your fingertips by going to [BeatSaver.com](https://beatsaver.com/).
+You'll find every single published map/song at your fingertips by going to [BeatSaver.com](https://beatsaver.com/).
 But, there are so many new maps released every day… how do you know which ones to download?
 There are a few things to look for before you go wading through search results:

 <p align="center">
     <img src="/uploads/sot-map-page.png">